 The Tour de Goose is the brainchild of former Lizard David Hatfield, who drew national attention in Runner’s World for his vision of a race series with the excitement of a bicycle stage race, like the Tour de France.
 (The Tour de Goose name comes from Goose Hollow, the starting location of one of TRL’s weekly training runs.)
 It dates from at least as early as 2005, and was run annually for at least 14 years until it took a hiatus for COVID-19.
 It returned in a limited version in 2022, and will probably return more formally in 2023.
 (If helping to make that happen appeals to you, please contact any club officer.)
 The Tour is unique among Lizard events in that you do NOT have to be a fast runner to win.
 On many events,stealth, guile, and smarts count just as much – if not more – than speed.

 Specific events varied from year to year, but popular ones have included:

 Guillotine Mile: Duniway Track

 Within your age & gender group, you bid the fastest mile time you think you can run.
 If you do it, great!
 If you don’t make it, off with your head!
 For example, let’s say there are 2 runners in your age/gender group.
 You bid a 6:15 mile, and your competitor bids 6:30.
 If you both make or beat your bid times, you win.
 But, if you don’t make 6:15 and your competitor makes their 6:30, then you lose your head!

-Downhill Mile – Each runner will be assigned a mile time they can easily do.
+Each runner is assigned a mile time they can easily do.
 The winner is the one who gets closest to their assigned time.
 No watches allowed!
-Men and Women compete together.

 Run as fast as you can up a short, steep, lung busting, quad burning hill…while carrying a piece of cake.
 Why the cake?
 Because hey, Marie Antoinette and “let them eat cake.”
 Which you get to do if you don’t drop yours along the way.